Sione Katoa (rugby league, born 1997): 2024

 In round 8 of the 2024 NRL season, Katoa scored two tries for Cronulla in their 40-0 victory over Canberra.

 In round 13, Katoa scored two tries for Cronulla in their upset 34-22 loss against Parramatta.

 In round 19, he scored two tries for Cronulla in their 58-6 victory over the Wests Tigers.

 Katoa played 24 matches for Cronulla in the 2024 NRL season and scored 17 tries as the club finished 4th on the table and qualified for the finals.
 Katoa played in all three of Cronulla's finals matches including their preliminary final loss against Penrith.

 2025

 On 24 February, it was announced that Katoa would be ruled out indefinitely from playing after requiring shoulder surgery.

 In round 15, Katoa scored two tries for Cronulla in their 30-18 victory over rivals St. George Illawarra.

 Katoa played 15 games for Cronulla in the 2025 NRL season as the club finished 5th on the table.
 The club reached the preliminary final for a second consecutive season but lost against Melbourne 22-14.

+2026

+On 26 May 2026, the Cowboys announced the signing on Katoa on a two year deal.